stripe-archive/mosql/README.md

     <Mongo DB name> -> { <Mongo Collection Name> -> <Collection Definition> }

-Where a `<Collection Definition>` is a hash with `:columns` and `:meta` fields. `:columns` is a list of one-element hashes, mapping field-name to SQL type.
-It is required to include at least an `_id` mapping. `:meta` contains metadata about this collection/table.
+Where a `<Collection Definition>` is a hash with `:columns` and `:meta` fields.

+`:columns` is a list of hashes mapping the field-name to an hash with the following keys:
+  * `:source`: the name of the attribute inside of MongoDB.
+  * `:type`: the SQL type.
+This syntax allows to rename MongoDB's attributes during the import.
+For example the `_id` attributes are going to be written inside of the `id` column.
+It's possible to use a one-element hash mapping the field-name to SQL type when the rename operation is not required.
+That's the case of the `created` attribute.
+It is required to include at least an `_id` mapping.

+`:meta` contains metadata about this collection/table.
 It is required to include at least `:table`, naming the SQL table this collection will be mapped to. `extra_props` determines the handling of unknown fields in MongoDB objects -- more about that later.